zainsec/web-penetration-testing-labs/Access Control Vulnerabilities/User role can be modified in user profile/README.md

 ---
 ## 🔍 Investigation

 Visiting every webpage while observing requests and responses is an essential step.
-Log in - Log out - Visit pages while logged in and try them without.
+Log in, log out, visit pages while logged in, and try them without.
 Try to use all functions as possible to understand how website requests work.

 ![Observing My Account](images/observing-myaccount.png)
-While changing the email and observing the request, we found the POST request body contains "email" key and its new value that should be changed to.
+While changing the email and observing the request, we found the POST request body contains `email` key and its new value that should be changed to.
 The response contained some more keys like `username`, `apikey`, and `roleid` with value 1.

 ![Observing Email Request](images/observing-email-request.png)

-As usual, let's try sending the request to `Repeater` while adding the `roleid` key to the request body and setting its value to 2.
+As usual, let's try sending the request to "Repeater" while adding the `roleid` key to the request body and setting its value to 2.

 ![Setting Repeater](images/observing-setting-roleid=2.png)